F. S. Nayeem

-Early life
+Early life and education

 Nayeem was born on 29 November 1984 in Dhaka.
 His father name is Abdul Wadud and mother name is Nasima Wadud.
 He completed his SSC from Motijheel Government Boys' High School and graduated from American International University, Dhaka.
-It is worth noting that he completed his HSC from the College of Development Alternative.
+He completed his HSC from the College of Development Alternative.

 Career

 Nayeem started his career as a video jockey on Channel i in 2004.
 He started his acting career by acting in small screen dramas in 2006.
 His first notable drama was Ek Nijhum Aranye (2007) directed by Rumana Rashid Ishita, in which his performance was praised.
 Gradually, he acted in several popular dramas, telefilms and serials.
 He made his big screen debut with the film Jaago (2010).

 Nayeem made his debut in Ott platform through Hoichoi's web series Mission Huntdown and Karagar, where he captured the attention of the audience by playing the role of a police officer.
 Later, he earned praise for the role 'Mahbub' in the drama Overtrump released on Chorki.

-Nayeem also loves singing along with acting.
-Naeem worked as a vocalist and drummer in the band 'Ironic Faith' in the 1990s.
+He also loves singing along with acting.
+He worked as a vocalist and drummer in the band 'Ironic Faith' in the 1990s.
 His recent songs 'Tomake' and 'Maya' have been well received in the social media.